Generating realistic global precipitation fields from modelled atmospheric circulation: Results

 \subsection{Precipitation generation for climate projections}

 In the following, we apply our ML method to future climate projections.
 This is a challenging task, given that the underlying distribution shifts over time in response to changing climate conditions.
-A comparison between our regression and the diffusion model (Fig. \ref*{fig:ssp_statisitcs}) for SSP3-7.0 data between 2015-2100 shows that our DM is still able to increase the spatial resolution of the precipitation predictions from 1° to 0.25° with ERA5-like large-scale patterns and only slight deviations on the small scales (Fig. \ref*{fig:ssp_statisitcs}A). \\
+A comparison between our regression model (bi-linearly interpolated to 0.25°) and the diffusion model (Fig. \ref*{fig:ssp_statisitcs}) for SSP3-7.0 data between 2015-2100 shows that our DM is still able to increase the spatial resolution of the precipitation predictions from 1° to 0.25° with ERA5-like large-scale patterns and small-scale deviations consistent with those observed in the historical period (Fig. \ref*{fig:ssp_statisitcs}A). \\

 \textbf{Trend preservation} \\